michalfilippi/pytimers/docs/source/usage.rst

 Triggers can be implemented in two ways.
 Either using a function with keywords arguments ``duration_s: float, decorator: bool, label: str`` or by defining a :py:class:`pytimers.BaseTrigger` subclass.

+The following two examples shows how to implement a trivial custom trigger using both methods.

 Function Based Trigger
 ~~~~~~~~~~~~~~~~~~~~~~